chainwayxyz/citrea-docs/technical-specs/characteristics/block-production/sequencer-commitments.md

 Sequencer commitments are also used in the Batch Proof circuits for Blockspace Proving.
 You can read more about it [here](https://www.blog.citrea.xyz/citreas-batch-proofs/).

 Lastly, Light Client Proofs that are used in BitVM based Clementine bridge also benefits from the sequencer commitments indirectly as well.
+You can read a summary of it [here](https://x.com/citrea_xyz/status/1877746951309176971).

 #### Querying Sequencer Commitments